 Brown notes that men will also inevitably be a part of the off-campus community, which is still easily accessible to all students.
 "After your day of classes without men, you can dress up and go out to the town or schools nearby…and be around men," she observes.
 "So it's not that you're never around men; you just get to pick and choose when you want to be."
 A higher standard

 Part of what may draw students to women's colleges is the higher caliber of active learning that occurs there.
 According to the WCC web site, studies have shown that students at women's colleges are more engaged in class discussions, more collaborative with peers and more involved in the community than their counterparts at coeducational institutions.
 These female undergraduates also interact with faculty to a greater extent than those at other schools, which as the WCC suggests, reveals that professors at women's colleges are more accessible and caring.

 Lennon finds that these advantages stem from the colleges' strong focus on success of students.
 "It takes the education of its students very seriously, and that's not to say that other schools don't.
 The environment is different…it's a very intentional and deliberate environment," Lennon says.

 One aspect of this environment is greater opportunities for women to become leaders without having to compete with men.
 "If you look at leadership positions women have them all," Lennon says.
 "It's about every opportunity."
 With no male presence on campus, women are free to reach their full potential and encouraged to continue to do so after college. "[There's no] holding back on your thoughts because men are there," Brown points out.
 "All of the focus is on helping women succeed…in a world still mainly dominated by men."
+No regrets

 Ruvolo, who has been accepted to Scripps and plans on attending this fall, expects to thrive in the supportive campus atmosphere.
 "I'm looking forward to being in that environment and being around a lot of really strong women," she says.